Tastewise 2026 Trend Forecast: The Future of Food and Beverage

 Portion Play

 Portion size has become a choice rather than a given.
 Consumers want flexibility.
 Sometimes that means smaller meals, sometimes it means shared plates.
 Menus that offer portion options are growing fast.
-It is not about restriction.
-It is about freedom to eat in a way that fits the moment.
+It is not about restriction, it is about freedom to eat in a way that fits the moment, from casual bites to fine dining experiences.

 Sensory Maximalism

 Food in 2026 is more than flavor.
-It is about how a meal feels, sounds, and looks.
+It is about how a meal feels, sounds, and looks, embracing flavor and texture in bold ways.

 The Great Texture Boom (Crack, Pop)

 People are chasing texture.
 They want food that cracks, pops, crunches, and melts.
 Snacks with freeze-dried fruit or layered dips are thriving because they engage multiple senses.
-A crisp edge with a soft center feels more satisfying than either texture on its own.
+A crisp edge with a soft center feels more satisfying than either texture on its own, drawn to eye-catching creations that balance depth and complexity.

 Foam as Function

-Foam is taking on new roles in coffee and cocktails.
+Foam is taking on new roles in coffee and bar culture.
 It is being used to carry flavor, create creaminess, and even deliver functional benefits like protein or calming botanicals.
-Consumers value that it looks good, feels indulgent, and serves a purpose.
+Consumers value that it looks good, feels indulgent, and serves a purpose, a true hallmark of freezer fine dining creativity.

 Bolder Breakfast Bowls

 Breakfast is being reimagined with global flavors.
 Ramen and pho are entering the morning meal, alongside spiced grain bowls and savory porridges.
-Cereal is losing ground as younger diners choose food that feels rich, textured, and filling from the start of the day.
+Cereal is losing ground as younger diners choose food that feels rich, textured, and filling from the start of the day, seeking out premium combinations and bold new flavors.

 2026 is not about what is trending for a season.
 It is about deeper shifts in how people use food to express who they are, manage their health, and create meaningful daily moments.
 Brands that pay attention to these needs will not just follow culture.
 They will help define it.